sunfounder/thales_kit/docs/source/hello_led.rst

 How it works?
 -------------------------------

-The onboard LED is connected to the GP25 pin, if you carefully observe the Pico pinout, you will find that GP25 is one of the hidden pins, which means that we cannot use this pin (even if GP25 is used in exactly the same way as other pins).
-The advantage of this design is that even if you don't connect any external components, you can still have an OUTPUT to test the program.
+The onboard LED is connected to the GP25 pin.
+If you carefully observe the Pico pinout, you will find that GP25 is one of the hidden GPIO pins, which means that we cannot use this pin (even if GP25 is used in exactly the same way as the other GPIO pins).
+The advantage of this design is that you can still have an OUTPUT to test a program, even if there aren't any external components connected.

-The machine library is required to use GPIO.
+Importing the machine library is required to use GPIO.

 .. code-block:: python

     import machine

 This library contains all the instructions needed to communicate between MicroPython and Pico.
-Without this line of code, we will not be able to control any GPIOs (Of course including GP25).
+Without this line of code, we will not be able to control any GPIOs (including GP25).

-The next thing to notice is this line:
+The next thing will be creating an object in this line:

 .. code-block:: python

     led_onboard = machine.Pin(25, machine.Pin.OUT)

 An object named ``led_onboard`` is defined here.
-Technically, it can be any name, it can be x, y, banana, Micheal_Jackson, or any character, but it is best to use a name that describes the purpose to ensure that the program is easy to read.
+Technically, it can be any name like x, y, banana, Michael_Jackson, or any other string of characters, but it is best to use a name that describes the purpose of the object to ensure that your program is easy to read.

-The second part of this line (the part after the equal sign) calls the Pin function in the machine library.
+The second part of this line after the equal sign calls the Pin() function in the machine library.
 It is used to tell Pico's GPIO pins what to do.
-The Pin function has two parameters: the first parameter (25) means the pin you want to set; the second parameter (machine.Pin.OUT) tells that the pin should be used as an output instead of an input.
+The Pin function has two parameters separated by a comma: the first parameter (25) means the pin you want to set; the second parameter after the comma (machine.Pin.OUT) tells that the pin should be used as an output instead of an input.

 The above code has "set" the pin, but it will not light up the LED.
 To do this, we also need to "use" the pin.